JS-RML/Advanced-high-speed-scooping/README.md

 RF1 = Actuator(odrv3, 0.338, 1, 45)
 ```

 Now you can control the motors.
-Let's select an obejct to scoop.
+Let's select an obejct to scoop in the 'GRIPPER/mainGripper.py' source file.
+Also you can type directly in the source file.

 (4) Select an object to scoop.
 ```python